Alex-AI-code/PRA3006/README.md

 - Check AUTHORS for people who contributed to the development of this website
 - Check SOURCES for the sources used in the development of this website
+- Our GitHub contains three branches: one main which has all the files, and two branches used for the submission (one test one final submission)
 - The most recent version of the website can be found under the \_\_\_ file.
-All the other files were uploaded throughout the practical to document the progress of the project team in developing a website (Please don't check the early versions they are horrible).
+All the other files were uploaded throughout the practical to document the progress of the project team in developing a website to the main branch (Please don't check the early versions they are horrible).
+- Submission branches contain only the final version of the website.

 ## Running the code